-Throughout my skiing life, which has spanned nearly two decades, I have learned a few tips and tricks of how to better my skiing with minimal effort.
+Throughout my skiing life, which has spanned nearly two decades, I have learned a few tips and tricks on how to better my skiing with minimal effort.
 And of course, when you have a better skiing experience, your level of fun and enjoyment only goes up when you are on the slopes.

 Reaching for the best experience